-5.2 Analysis of Amahuaca case doubling
+5.2 Analysis of Amahuaca case matching

-As discussed for Tiwa in Section 4, we assume that case doubling under discontiguity arises in Amahuaca due to the presence of multiple shells in the DP.
-In this section, we highlight how this analysis is able to to be extended to Amahuaca with minimal additions, despite the differences between Amahuaca and Tiwa.
+As discussed for Tiwa in Section 4, we assume that case matching under discontiguity arises in Amahuaca due to the presence of multiple shells in the DP.
+In this section, we highlight how this case iteration analysis is able to to be extended to Amahuaca with minimal additions, despite the differences between Amahuaca and Tiwa.

-We assume that there are two DP layers in the Amahuaca DP, with remnant movement of the lower DP in discontinuous structures.
-This means that a DP like jono kiyoo 'all peccaries' will have a structure as in (64).
+We assume that iteration of D is possible in the Amahuaca DP, with remnant movement of the lower DP in discontinuous structures.
+This means that a DP like jono kiyoo 'all peccaries' will have a base structure as in (68) prior to undergoing splitting.